Legal Advice for Health Care — 124 results

 longer competent.
 A medical decision needs to be made.... more

-Written by attorney Victor Obninsky, almost 5 years ago.
+Written by attorney Victor Obninsky, about 5 years ago.

 I am familiar with the laws in California, but believe that some form of AHCD is accepted in most states.
 This is a document which should be executed by every competent adult.
 It should... more